MARUSimulator/marus-sensors/README.md

 ## Pose sensor

-The sensor tracks the 3D position  and orientation of the object it is attached to.
-Orientation is represented as a quaternion, which is a standard way of encoding 3D rotations.
+This sensor records the object's local position in Unity, orientation, linear velocity, and angular velocity in Unity.